afterlogic/aurora-mail-app-flutter/custom_build.md

 15. To build iOS version run `sh/build_ios.sh`

-Package built will be placed to `build` directory, it can be uploaded to TestFlight using [Transporter](https://apps.apple.com/app/transporter/id1450874784?l=en&mt=12) application.
+Package built will be placed to `build` directory, with `.ipa` extension, it can be uploaded to TestFlight using [Transporter](https://apps.apple.com/app/transporter/id1450874784?l=en&mt=12) application.

 In the application, you can turn specific features on/off by specifying `true` or `false` in for a flag in ```build_variant.yaml``` file.